 I'm not sure if we've ever made it public, but we are Pickle People.
 It's something to do with our love of sourness in absolutely any form, I suppose.
 We adore vegetables too, so it stands to reason that any food that is both sour and vegetal is a guaranteed winner in our book.

-We encountered said pickle on a lovely lychee farm in Fang (a city about 2 hours north of Chiang Mai) where Naomi and Jeff's students spent two idyllic days learning how to cook Shan dishes from a soft-spoken Burmese Shan couple.
+We encountered said pickle on a lovely lychee farm in Fang (a city about 2 hours north of Chiang Mai) where students spent two idyllic days learning how to cook Shan dishes from a soft-spoken Burmese Shan couple.
 She had made the pickle, and so we've called it 'Shan pickle' ever since.

 In Thai the pickle is called pakkat dong.
 Dong (pronounced 'dawng') is a general term for anything pickled or fermented.
 Pakkat most often refers to the choy sum-ish yellow-flowering mustard that is a main ingredient of northern Thai jaw pakkat, a delicious sour pork and vegetable soup.
 Yellow-flowering pakkat leaves are also served as part of the array of fresh herbs and vegetables that accompany every northern Thai meal.